Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

-We find that the CMS $B$ parking dataset is the most promising avenue for detecting entanglement in Run~2 data, with statistical significance of roughly $10\sigma$, with the exact number depending on the values of the polarization retention factors $r_L$ and $r_T$.
+We find that the CMS $B$ parking dataset is the most promising for detecting entanglement in Run~2 data, with a statistical significance of above $5\sigma$, the exact number depending on the values of the polarization retention factors $r_L$ and $r_T$.
 This leaves room for obtaining high significance even after accounting for the systematic uncertainties.
-LHCb may also be able to produce a meaningful measurement, especially if $r_L$ and $r_T$ happen to be high.
-At the HL-LHC all the experiments are promising for detecting entanglement with high significance, and show potential for detecting Bell nonlocality as well.
-In Fig.~\ref{fig:significance} we show how the statistical significance depends on $r_L$ and $r_T$ for the measurement of entanglement with the CMS $B$ parking dataset of Run~2 and the measurement of Bell nonlocality with the ATLAS HL-LHC dataset.
+At the HL-LHC all the experiments are promising for detecting entanglement with high significance, and ATLAS and CMS show potential for detecting Bell nonlocality as well.
+In Fig.~\ref{fig:significance} we show how the statistical significance depends on $r_L$ and $r_T$ for the measurement of entanglement with the CMS $B$ parking dataset of Run~2 and for the measurement of Bell nonlocality with the ATLAS HL-LHC dataset.

-\textit{Conclusions and Discussion.---}We propose methods to measure entanglement and Bell nonlocality at the LHC with pairs of $b \bar b$ quarks.
+\textit{Conclusions and discussion.---}We propose methods to measure entanglement and Bell nonlocality at the LHC with pairs of $b \bar b$ quarks.
 This system is especially attractive given the large cross section for ultrarelativistic bottom quarks at the LHC.
-We find that the observation of entanglement is possible with high significance with the currently available CMS $B$ parking data, while Bell nonlocality is still beyond our current reach but will be accessible using the full HL-LHC data.
-We find that entanglement observation is also possible in LHCb, further motivating the study of quantum correlations at this detector.
+We find that the observation of entanglement is possible with high significance with the currently available CMS $B$ parking data.
+Bell nonlocality is still beyond our current reach, but will be accessible using the full HL-LHC data.
+We find that, in addition to ATLAS and CMS, entanglement observation will also be possible using LHCb data, further motivating the study of quantum correlations at this detector.